kylape/531/README.md

 # 5/3/1 Program Calculator

-Print calculations for each set for an entire 5/3/1 cycle.
+Command-line interface to print calculations for a 5/3/1 cycle.

-Output for the first week week using BBB as a supplemental program:
+Example output for the first week week using BBB as a supplemental program:

 ```
                         Week 1